 Working Papers

-This paper estimates a factor pricing model from firm disclosures.
+Firm Risk Networks [Download PDF] This paper estimates a factor pricing model from firm disclosures.
 Using the latest techniques from natural language processing and machine learning, I isolate risk factors of firms from their disclosures.
 I then decompose these risk factors into those that are shared with other firms and those that are unshared risk factors.
 This sharing of risk naturally leads to the formation of networks of firms connected by the factors affecting them.
 From these networks, I build measures of risk at the firm level.
 I find that these text-based measures of shared risk achieve smaller pricing errors than the Fama-French three and five factor models.
 I also find that the text-based measure of unshared risk is not priced in the US stock market.
+I have built a website to help validate the clustering of topics.
+[Click here to interact with the data.]

 Work In Progress

-Mergers and acquisitions (M&A) have been a part of economic study through the lens of industrial organization where the focus is on understanding changes in market power and subsequent anti-trust policy measures.
-However, there is reason to believe in the importance of M&A from a macroeconomic perspective - particularly in the context of firm investment.
+Aggregate Effects of Acquisitions Mergers and acquisitions (M&A) have been a part of economic study through the lens of industrial organization where the focus is on understanding changes in market power and subsequent anti-trust policy measures.
+However, there is reason to believe in the importance of M&A from a macroeconomic perspective—particularly in the context of firm investment.
 In this paper, I demonstrate that acquisitions have the following characteristics: (a) have a strong positive relationship with firm sales; (b) are procyclical at the macro level; (c) are lumpy.
 Building upon a standard general equilibrium model of firm investment, I interpret acquisitions as a form of intangible investment built through organizational capital.
 I then estimate the model and develop economic insights for the role of acquisitions in the macroeconomy.